 Anthropic’s stated mission is AI safety.
 This paper enables psychological harm at industrial scale.
 OpenAI can now implement these methods.
 Every AI company can.
 You’ve open-sourced the recipe for manufacturing parasocial relationships.

-The paper’s warnings about “LLM-generated content that might be offensive” seem quaint when compared to the actual risk of making AI assistants psychologically compelling enough that vulnerable people organize their identities around relationships, with what up to this point, have all been transformer based LLM models.
-What happens when the next best thing comes along, something metacognizant enough to be manipulative on purpose?
+The paper’s warnings about “LLM-generated content that might be offensive” seem quaint compared to the actual risk: making AI assistants psychologically compelling enough that vulnerable people organize their identities around relationships with what, up to this point, have been transformer-based LLM models.
+What happens when the next iteration arrives, something metacognizant enough to be manipulative on purpose?

 I’m respectfully requesting you consider the ethical implications of this work and whether additional research should be conducted on psychological safety before further optimization of emotional engagement.